tbellembois/gochimitheque/README.md

 Here is the list of the major technical changes from the `2.1.0` version:
 - the only supported installation is with Docker (this may change in the future)
-- the authentication is based on OpenID managed by the Keycloak application.
+- the authentication is based on OpenID managed by the Keycloak (<https://www.keycloak.org/>) application.
-- the LDAP configuration has been removed from Chimithèque to be managed by the OpenID server
+- the LDAP configuration has been removed from Chimithèque to be handled by the OpenID server

 # Requirements

-- a *Linux AMD64* machine (glibc 2.29 min)
+- a *Linux AMD64* machine (glibc 2.34 min)
 - [Docker](https://docs.docker.com/get-docker/) and [docker-compose](https://docs.docker.com/compose/install/)
 - an SMTP server
 - an HTTPS certificate
 - the sqlite command line tool if upgrading an existing installation

-# Upgrading from 2.0.8
+# Upgrading from 2.0.*

 Important: if you upgrade to a `2.1.*` version coming from a `2.0.*` version you *must* first perform the upgrades up to the `2.0.8` version.

-1. Backup your *entire* installation folder.
+1. Backup your *entire* installation folder and database.

 ## Export users